zumba/zumba.github.com/docs/api/resources/user.md

 Note: `day_of_week` starts `0` = Sunday.

-Note 2: `nutrition` type will only returns classes teached by the user.
-It will not include classes where the user in student of.
+Note 2: `nutrition` type will only returns classes taught by the user.
+It will not include classes where the user is attending.
 See endpoint `/user/student/classes`.

 **Response**